lolski/grakn-twitter-example/README.md

 ).aggregate(group("user", count()));
 ```

- The query will return the result as an object of type `Map<Concept, Long>`.
-To be able to conveniently iterate over the result, I will transform it such that the end result will be stored as a `Stream<Map.Entry<String, Long>>`, i.e., a stream of pairs of username and tweet count.
+ The query will now return "the number of tweet a user has posted", which is what we want, as an object of type `Map<Concept, Long>`.
+To be able to conveniently iterate, we will transform it into the relatively more straightforward type `Stream<Map.Entry<String, Long>>`, i.e., a stream of pairs of username and tweet count.

 ```java
   // execute query